Home > Biking

 Security Concerns

-Electric cargo bikes can also have locking cargo areas.
+Some electric cargo bikes can also have locking cargo areas.
+This is relatively uncommon but a nice feature to have.

 Die-hard cyclists and dedicated commuters know that the weather makes no guarantees.
 What starts as a dry ride can quickly turn into a downpour.
 There are a couple of accessories and features you should consider if you plan to roll, regardless of whether the sun shows or not.

-Regardless of the electric cargo bike type, you will undoubtedly, at some point, need to protect whatever it is that you are hauling from precipitation.
-Some brands offer dedicated and fitted covers for the storage area of their bikes.
+Regardless of the electric cargo bike type, you will undoubtedly need to protect whatever you are hauling from precipitation at some point.
+Some brands offer dedicated and fitted covers for their bikes’ storage areas.
 If not, the bike will need a way to attach some type of cover or secure a dry bag, etc.

 What is the difference between an electric cargo bike and a standard e-bike?